asjuan/sewrjs/README.md

 ```
 ## Reducing

 ToReduce gets two arguments, a seed and a function.
-That function gets access to the m object.
-This object is a container that has following properties
+Function gets access to the m object and m is a container, that has following properties

 * input
 * accumulator